One's true health is the health of his veins. Hypertension is the cause of about 13% of all deaths!

 4- Giving great importance to sleep patterns in controlling hypertension,

-5- To have the levels of Vitamin D, Magnesium and Zinc checked, if they are low, to support them with additives,
+5- Having the levels of Vitamin D, Magnesium and Zinc checked, if they are low, supporting them with additives,

 6- Reducing the consumption of animal protein and fat by 50%, increasing the consumption of vegetables, fruits and salads by 50%,

-7- Trying to lose weight if there is excess weight (See our pages on easy weight loss, fasting and intermittent fasting)
+7- Trying to lose weight if there is excess weight (Please refer to easy weight loss

-8- Include the foods listed under the title of foods that lower blood pressure in the daily nutrition program,
+8- Including the foods listed under the title of foods that lower blood pressure in the daily nutrition program,

 We cannot emphasize enough the dangers of hypertension and the importance of its treatment!
 Get your blood pressure measured at the first opportunity and visit a doctor if necessary.

 During the Hypertension treatment boost your Nitric Oxide, Antioxidants and Omega 3 levels with Wellness Triangle